node-red/node-red.github.io/docs/creating-nodes/appearance.md

             },
             ...

+#### Palette label

+By default, the node's type is used as its label within the palette.
+The `paletteLabel` can be used to override this.

+As with `label`, this property can be either a string or a function.
+If it is a function, it is evaluated once when the node is added to the palette.

 #### Label style
 The css style of the label can also be set dynamically, using the `labelStyle` property.
 Currently, this property must identify the css class to apply.
 If